surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_WMI_Cmdlets.md

 `[wmi]` - A shortcut for getting a single instance of a class.

 `[wmisearcher]` is a type accelerator for a `ManagementObjectSearcher`.
-It can take a string constructor to create a searcher that you can then do a GET() on.
+It can take a string constructor to create a searcher that you can then do a `Get()` on.

 For example: